Groove-of-War/project-groove/README.md

     - units will retain overhealed HP indefinitely
     - damage scales with overhealed HP like normal
     - defense does NOT scale with overhealed HP

-#### Mana (NEW RESOURCE):
-- Mage heal and Witch hex now cost 1 mana instead of 300 gold
-- Recruiting a golem, mage, dragon or witch now costs 1 mana in addition to the gold cost
-- New structure: Mana Crystal:
-    - Can be captured, and neutralized
-    - Cannot reinforce
-    - Adds 1 mana to the owner's pool
-    - When consumed, it's turn is spent
-    - All mana is restored at the start of the player's turn
-- A crystal indicator will now display your total mana on your HQ
-- All villagers are transformed into mana crystals at the start of the first turn

 ## Implementation Notes